-Cat Breeds With the Shortest Lifespans
+The 12 Cat Breeds With The Shortest Lifespans

 The Abyssinian is a shorthaired breed of domestic cat with a distinctive “ticked” coat.
 The breed is thought to have originated in Abyssinia, now called Ethiopia, and is widely believed to be one of the oldest breeds of domestic cats around.
 This cat is one of the top five most popular breeds in the world due to its dog-like characteristics.
 Abyssinians can live for 9-14 years but are susceptible to several genetic diseases that may reduce this number to 6 or 7 years.

-2. American Wirehair
+2. American Wirehair Cats